 The required theory course is in addition to any single theory course taken in previous study at the full graduate level; if the student had taken two theory courses at that level, one can be imported as applicable.
 Classes designated as theory by the faculty can in advance can be used to substitute for the theory requirement on a case-by-case basis.

+The department has pre-identified courses and their research areas for choosing depth and breadth courses.
+If a course is listed in multiple areas, it can count only once on a program of study.
 The student’s Graduate Committee has final approval of all applicable courses.
-Currently approved Specialization courses are listed below; others may be used given a committee's approval.
+Currently approved research area courses are listed below; others may be used given a committee's approval including some non-CSE courses.

 Graduate students must complete at minimum 20 credit hours of dissertation research, indicated by CSE 9000 sections under the direction the major professor or dissertation director.
 CSE 8000 Thesis Research hours cannot count towards this total.
 Dissertation hours are generally taken after the Preliminary exam has been passed.